The 2024 finalists for this special award are schools that have created visits and experiences that are brilliant, powerful and exciting.

 The starting point was a package offered by a tour operator; Joe altered the itinerary, made suggestions based on his experience and knowledge of the area, and tailored it to suit his particular group of students.

-With the Vietnam war playing such a large role in the GCSE History curriculum, much research was carried out to ensure that the experience ticked all the boxes, and much more.
+With the Vietnam war playing such a large role in the GCSE History curriculum, a lot of research was carried out to ensure that the experience ticked all the boxes, and much more.
 Careful attention was paid to the experiences of soldiers in both the North and South, with visits to two tunnel networks along with American bases and relevant sites.

 Joe said: “Time was even incorporated in the hot, jungles of the south - close to the Cambodian border - to not only give students an understanding of the harsh climate and conditions faced by soldiers on both sides, but also of the geography of the region and how neighbouring countries were drawn into the conflict.”